Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 DIY Outdoor Play Areas to Support Learning Outside

 There is a fun collection of outdoor play areas for nature school preschools, forest school kindergartens, homeschoolers, and backyards everywhere!
-Give your children the opportunity to get outside and learn through play with any one of these fun outdoor play spaces.
+Give your children the opportunity to get outside and learn through play with any of these fun outdoor play spaces.

 - How to Make an Outdoor Chalkboard